Background

 In 2012-2019 Saro Wallace and colleagues with permissions from Heraklion Museum and the Greek Ministry of Culture via the British School at Athens studied and published or prepared for publication detailed plans of surface remains at Karphi and the neighbouring site of Papoura, and new records and analyses of the metals finds, human remains and selected small finds from Pendlebury's excavations.

-The permit was awarded for 5 years in June 2023.
+Our excavation permit from the Ministry of Culture and Sports via EFAHRA was awarded for 5 years in June 2023.
 Three areas of the site tested in 2023 - Area MG1, Area A and Area B1 - were the subjects of extended excavation, with highly informative results.
 Preliminary building conservation was carried on on the excavated remains.
 A first report appears on this website.
+An apology for the poor treatment of our earlier and ongoing projects on behalf of the communities of the Lasithi Plain was published during this first season in the Anatoli newspaper, co-ordinated by a group of local people interested and informed about the project and wishing to see a new political order in the region.

 Excavated area of 1937-9, photographed from the peak of Karphi, after Pendlebury et al 1938.